 Which tuition tier should I apply for?

-We offer all applicants the freedom to opt into a tuition tier they feel is appropriate based on their personal and professional capacity.
+For programs offered at the d.school, we offer all applicants the freedom to opt into a tuition tier they feel is appropriate based on their personal and professional capacity.
 To make this program as accessible as possible for educators who lack the means to attend, we offer four tiers of tuition:

 Tuition Waiver $0